K7MDL2/IC-705-BLE-Serial-Example/README.md

 Disclaimer: this is a work in progress!

-Latest summary: As of Aug 14, on a M5Stack Core Basic, BT Classic connection to the 705 runs reliably, and the 4-In/8-Out module works.
+Latest summary: As of Aug 15, 2024, on a M5Stack Core Basic, BT Classic connection to the 705 runs reliably, and the 4-In/8-Out module works.
 That is not the case yet for USBHost (works sometimes, then it does not for seemingly unrelated reasons, or no reason at all.
-Also running the IO module on the Core2 and CoreS3 is not working.
 The first fully working version has been given to a field tester along with the radio I borrowed from him.
+It is simply routing PTT between 2 transverters.
+Using the radio's Polled TX state as the PTT source so there is no wired connection to the radio.
+You can select wired or polled state as the PTT source.
+Working on Core2 and CoreS3 versions.
 _________________________________________________________________________________

 Demonstrates how to connect to the Icom IC-705 using 1 of 3 methods.
 Most BT connections to the IC-705 to date (Aug 2024) have been made using BT classic SPP.
 With the newer MStack Core3, which uses an ESP32-S3, it does not support BT classic SPP, only has WiFi and BT5 compatible BLE.